RandAOLabs/rng-ui/README.md

 - Permaweb deployment ready

 ## Development
-For setup and deployment instructions, see our [Development Guide](docs/development.md).
+For setup and development instructions, see our [Development Guide](docs/development.md).

+## Deployment
+For deployment configuration and pipeline setup, see our [Pipeline Deployment Guide](docs/pipeline-deployment.md).